Expert Advice: How to Prune a Palm Tree (with Pictures)

 Depending on the species of the palm tree palm seeds can be edible or not edible.
 Seeds on some of the palms can even be toxic.

 While it’s not necessary to trim off seed pods from palm trees, removing them will not harm the palm.
 Seeds that are toxic should definitely be removed.
-Btw, removing seed pods will not make palm tree grow faster although many believe that.
+Btw, removing seed pods will not make palm trees grow faster although many believe that.

-Also, your don’t need to prune flowers from the palm unless you are trying to avoid having to deal with the fruits.
+Also, you don’t need to prune flowers from the palm unless you are trying to avoid having to deal with the fruits.
 Most palm owners prefer to remove seed pods and flowers to avoid the mess they create in the yard.

 When Should Palm Trees Be Pruned

-While palms with yellow and brown fronds look unattractive, it’s best to remove palm leaves only after they have turned completely brown.
 As the old leaf dies it moves nutrients to the newer fronds.
 By cutting off leaves that are not completely brown, you are robbing the tree of these nutrients.

 In addition, as long as the leaf has some green in it, it can photosynthesize and produce new food for the tree.
 Repeated removal of green leaves can lead to pencil pointing, a condition in which the trunk becomes narrower and narrower at the top where the leaf crown forms.

 The leaves become smaller as well.
 If excessive trimming continues the palm may never regain its health.
 However, partially green or yellow leaves can be quite unsightly.
-You can safely remove dying leaves when they are more than 50% brown.
-Typically, it’s best to do it in the Spring during growing season.

 Trimming Newly Planted Palm Trees

-If you drive around coastal area during Spring time, you will notice a lot of newly planted palms with little or no leaves at all.
+If you drive around coastal areas during Spring time, you will notice a lot of newly planted palms with little or no leaves at all.
 Removal of most of the leaves is a common practice for minimizing water loss in in-ground-grown palms.

 The main difference between container-grown palms and in-ground-grown palms is that in-ground-grown palms have their roots cut when dug and thus have a smaller root mass to absorb water.
 Because they need to regenerate new roots their water requirement is much greater than container-grown palms.

 In some palm species like Sabal palms that have to regrow all of their roots after transplanting, it’s best to remove ALL of the leaves.
-This will insure its survival and faster establishment especially if normal posttransplant irrigation is impossible.
+This will ensure its survival and faster establishment especially if normal posttransplant irrigation is impossible.

 How to Trim Palm Tree Trunk

 Many palms like Mexican Fan Palm or California Fan Palm, have trunks covered with old leaf bases which are left after old fronds have been removed or shed by the palm.
-Overtime, those palms start to look ugly and messy.
+Over time, those palms start to look ugly and messy.

-Not only does it take several years for those old leaf bases to fall off on their own, but they also fall off unevenly creating an unattractive look.
 That is why many homeowners prefer to skin the trunk instead of waiting.
-If you have a palm that have been neglected for a long time, pruning palm trunk can be a difficult and labor intensive.
+If you have a palm that has been neglected for a long time, pruning a palm trunk can be difficult and labor-intensive.

 You will need: